esseremmerik/SAMLBase/README.md

     TODO
         1. Support SOAP and Artifact binding
         2. Handle a Single Logout Request
-        3. Give the library a better name, SAML2PHP is lame.
-        4. Unit Tests
+        3. Unit Tests
-        5. Determine what we need caches for
+        4. Make sure we can be a Attribute Authority (AttributeRequest / AttributeResponse)

 ## Examples (relative to package root)